Zhao She: Biography

-Zhao She's origins and early life were unknown, other than he was initially employed as a land tax collector in the State of Zhao.
+Zhao She's origins and early life were unknown, other than he was initially employed as a land tax collector in the state of Zhao.
 Although he was not holding a high or powerful position, Zhao She carried out his duties according to the law.

 At this time there was a very powerful aristocrat by the name of Zhao Sheng, who refused to pay any land tax.
 In order to avoid punishing Zhao Sheng personally, Zhao She arrested and killed the nine administrators who kept accounts for Zhao Sheng's family.
 Zhao Sheng became very angry and wanted to kill Zhao She.

 However, Zhao She scolded Zhao Sheng for not upholding the law of the state.
 Zhao She also reminded Zhao Sheng that as an aristocrat, he should be an example in abiding by the law and not infringing on it lest the state would perish.
 Zhao Sheng realised that he was wrong and he not only apologised to Zhao She, but also recommended him to the ruler for promotion.
 Zhao She subsequently was promoted as the land tax collector of the whole state.

 In 271 BCE the State of Qin sent a large army to attack Han, but would have to attack the Zhao territory in the way.
 The Zhao army was no match for the Qin, who captured a large part of the Zhao territory.
-The Qin forces were approaching E Yu (閼與, in present-day Heshun county (和順縣), Shanxi province), which was very far from the Zhao capital of Handan.
-At that time the commander-in-chief of the Zhao forces, Lian Po recommended abandoning E Yu as it was too far away to reinforce.
-Also, the road to E Yu was narrow and winding.
+The Qin forces were approaching Yuyu (閼與, in present-day Heshun county, Shanxi province), which was very far from the Zhao capital of Handan.
+At that time the commander-in-chief of the Zhao forces, Lian Po recommended abandoning Yuyu as it was too far away to reinforce.
+Also, the road to Yuyu was narrow and winding.
 Zhao She told the ruler and the commander-in-chief that when two armies were fighting in a narrow and winding road it was like two rats fighting in a little hold with not much room to manoeuvre.
 The braver and stronger one would win.